fivecar/melon-fire/README.md

   your collection doesn't have to be `"users"` — it can be anything you want.
-- You pass a `DocumentReference` to MelonFire, which will then write several of its own fields into the document (currently: `melonLatestRevision`, `melonLatestDate`, `melonDeletes`, and `melonBatchTokens`).
-It'll also create a collection under `syncDocRef` for each table in your database.
+- You pass a `DocumentReference` to MelonFire, which will then write several of its own fields into the document (currently: `melonLatestRevision`, `melonLatestDate`, and `melonBatchTokens`).
+It'll also create a collection under `syncDocRef` for each table in your database, as well as a collection called `melonDeletes` where it stores deletions.
 If you don't mind these fields and collections living in a shared doc with other things (e.g. if you want MelonFire's data to be kept in your user's profile doc), it's fine; MelonFire won't overwrite your other fields/collections.